-Hurricane season is back again, and you might be wondering what are some of the best ways to help my clients achieve a hurricane-tolerant landscape?
+With Hurricane season in 2021 expected to last from June 1 until November 30, you might be wondering what are some of the best ways to help your clients achieve a hurricane-tolerant landscape?

 No doubt about it, proper coastal landscaping can prevent a lot of damage to you or your client’s home and landscape during hurricane season.
 So, let’s take a look at some of the best ways to plan for a hurricane-tolerant landscape.

 There are three key factors to keep in mind when planning for a hurricane-tolerant landscape:

 - Tree wind resistance

 By minding these three factors, you can create a landscape that will resist damage from flooding and hurricane-force winds.

 It’s no secret that proper grading and drainage will help prevent flooding damage to your client’s property.
 Or at the very least help shed floodwater as quickly as possible.

 If you have the fortune of planning a client’s landscape from scratch, one of the best things you can do to increase the landscape’s hurricane-resistance is to raise the garden beds and grade the land away from the home.
 If their budget permits, consider adding a dry creek bed or a different drainage system.

 Also, be sure not to forget under the home.
 Yes, grading the water away from the home is important, but keeping water from under the home is important as well.
 If you raise the ground around the home, be sure not to create a situation where the water will simply accumulate underneath the home instead.

 If you’re in a coastal area, it’s unlikely that you won’t be familiar with salt-tolerant plants already, but when it comes to creating a hurricane-tolerant landscape, it is a point that must be made.